davidben/C2SP/tlog-mirror.md

      2. If so, add an extended cosignature to `witness_checkpoint` and save the result as the new mirror checkpoint.

+A mirror following this procedure MAY eagerly download resources to memory, or some local cache, in a different order than recommended.
+However, those resources will not have been validated.
+This procedure is designed to allow a mirror to update while bounding the number of unvalidated resources.

-#### Downloading Tiles
+#### Downloading Resources

-Mirrors MAY obtain tiles from any source, including:
+Mirrors MAY obtain tiles and bundles from any source, including:

 * the origin log's HTTP interface
 * another mirror's HTTP interface
-* a local cache of not-yet-validated tiles
+* a local cache of not-yet-validated resources
 * uploaded through some other HTTP endpoint

-However, the mirror MUST validate all received tiles are consistent with the new mirror checkpoint before signing the new checkpoint.
-As in the origin log, when the mirror stores a full tile, it MAY delete the corresponding partial tiles.
+However, the mirror MUST validate all received resources are consistent with the new mirror checkpoint before signing the new checkpoint.
+It is RECOMMENDED to validate new sources before persisting them, as in the [recommended update procedure](#recommended-update-procedure).

+As in the origin log, when the mirror validates and stores a full tile, it MAY delete the corresponding partial tiles.
 However, it MUST NOT do this until the full tile has been validated.
-It is RECOMMENDED to validate new tiles before persisting them, as in the [recommended update procedure](#recommended-update-procedure).

 When downloading partial tiles, the mirror MAY fetch the corresponding full tile as a fallback.
 However, if it does so, it MUST truncate the result to the size